 History of Commitment

-Having served over 100,000 residents in the course of 50 years, CCH continues to collaborate with national, regional and local government agencies, investors and donors to build more affordable housing for our growing senior population.
+Having served more than 100,000 residents in the course of 60-plus years, CCH continues to collaborate with national, regional and local government agencies, investors and donors to build more affordable housing for our growing senior population.

 Advocacy for Affordable Housing